Nandana19052003/StyleStash_E-commerce-Website/README.md

 Style Stash is a web commerce website that offers a wide range of fashion products including clothing, shoes, and accessories for men and women.
 The website is built using HTML, CSS, and JavaScript and is designed to be user-friendly and visually appealing.

 <h2>Features</h2><br>
-Responsive design that adapts to different screen sizes and devices Navigation bar that allows users to browse different categories and search for products Product page that displays product images, descriptions, prices, and user reviews Shopping cart that allows users to add, edit, and remove products and proceed to checkout
+Responsive design that adapts to different screen sizes and devices<br>
+Navigation bar that allows users to browse different categories and search for products<br>
+Product page that displays product images, descriptions, prices, and user reviews<br>
+Shopping cart that allows users to add, edit, and remove products and proceed to checkout<br>

 <br>